 It must be noted that despite the fact that R.C.
-131.53 provides an exception, the General Assembly enacted a exemption that is limited in scope.
+131.53 provides an exception, the General Assembly enacted an exemption that is limited in scope.
 R.C.
 131.53 does not authorize the Division of Consumer Finance to require the payment of expenses from all regulated parties in all circumstances.
 By enacting R.C.
 131.53, the General Assembly authorized the Division of Consumer Finance to require one group of regulated parties to pay expenses of investigations only when the investigation is conducted out of state and the expenses exceed two hundred dollars.

-In the instant situation, absent express statutory authority, the Board may not require chiropractic colleges to pay Board expenses that members and employees incur during an evaluation visit.
-Promulgation of an administrative rule requiring a chiropractic college to pay such expenses to the Board must be founded upon the Legislature's review and ultimate decision to grant the Board authority to do so.
+In the instant situation, absent express statutory authority, the Board is prohibited from receiving reimbursement from CDR for hotel, meal, and travel costs incurred by Board members who attend CDR's examination revision meetings.
+The ability to receive reimbursement from an interested party must be founded upon the Legislature's review and ultimate decision to grant the Board authority to receive such reimbursement.
 See R.C.
-117.13 (A)(1) (statutory authority for the auditor of state to recover costs of audits of state agencies) and R.C.
-117.13 (A)(2) (statutory authority to promulgate rules establishing rates to be charged state agencies).
+117.13 (A)(1) (statutory authority for the auditor of state to recover costs of audits of state agencies).
 The General Assembly's consideration regarding such an exception assures an independent review of its merits and limitations.